 Learn to ID plants using leaf shape, plant form and habit.
 Plus how to use foliage and different plant forms to a create a stunning wildlife refuge with year round interest.

-Vegetable growing: for beginners and small gardens
+SOLD OUT: Vegetable growing: for beginners and small gardens

 Sunday 26th July from 16:30-18:00